The logical thing would have been to work at writing but doing the later required doing the former and therein lay my conflict.

 Barnabas stayed on with Gene and Bridget and lived a good life until he died of a heart-attack shortly after becoming a grandfather.

 As for me, I took to the road and hitch-hiked for a couple of years.
-I saw most of the U.S., much of Mexico, a whole lot of Europe, something of North Africa and then came home to get a job.
+I saw most of the U.S., much of Mexico and a whole lot of Europe before coming home to get a job.

-The job didn’t work out so I got another and another until finally I had a career, a name-plate on my office door, a family and a pension.
+The job didn’t work out, so I got another and another until finally I had a career, a name-plate on my office door and a pension.

 Over time, I learned to work and became quite good at it.
 I also learned to work at writing and one day hope to become good at that too.